How to implement exception handling in SQL Server - Try… Catch

 ← PrevNext →

-Exception handling or Error handling in SQL Server is a process of handling errors during execution of a Stored Procedure or a Trigger.
-It has similarities with other programming language exception handling technique like C# or Vb.Net.
+Exception handling or Error handling in SQL Server is a process of handling errors during execution of T-SQL statements, stored procedures or triggers.
+It has similarities with other programming language exception handling technique like C# etc. In this article I am going to show you how to implement error handling in SQL Server using Try...Catch statement.

 Syntax